jmattaa/shlr/README.md

 when doing normal shell scripts, you can do it all in one file.

 ## How does it look like?
+You define a file called `shlrfile.sh` and here you can define your targets and write normal shell code.
 ```bash
 # you can define a global 'runblock'
 # all this does is run for every single target